MicrosoftDocs/visualstudio-docs/docs/deployment/quickstart-deploy-aspnet-web-app.md

 You can publish your web app to IIS if IIS is configured.
 By default, IIS Express is installed, but you should install the IIS Management tools if you're deploying to IIS from Visual Studio.
 Note that you don't need to run Visual Studio as Administrator to deploy to IIS Express, only to full IIS.

-### Prerequisites
+### Configure the web server

 On the remote web server, install the [Web Management Service](/iis/manage/remote-administration/remote-administration-for-iis-manager).
-Be sure to follow the instructions there to enable remote connections, and make sure the service is started before attempting to deploy.
+Be sure to follow the instructions there to enable remote connections, and make sure the service is started, set up your credentials to remotely administer the web server, and verify them before attempting to deploy.
 Web Management Service is not required for a local IIS deployment.

 On the web server, install **IIS 6 Metabase Compatibility**.
 In Windows Settings, under **Programs and Features**, choose **Turn Windows features on or off**.
 Then under **Internet Information Services** > **Web Management Tools**, install **IIS 6 Management Compatibility**.
 Make sure that **IIS Metabase** and **IIS 6 configuration compatibility** are selected.